HQU-gxy/Shitty-PerfMon/README.md

 [online documentation](https://flutter.dev/docs), which offers tutorials, samples, guidance on mobile development, and a full API reference.

-# How to Use
+## How to Use
 This project uses Windows native APIs to get the performance data, so it can only run on Windows.

-# To Build The Native Library
+## To Build The Native Library
+The dll files are already included in the project, so you don't need to build them yourself.
+But if you want to build it yourself anyway, follow the steps below:

 1. Enter the directory *./native/*
 2. Create a build output directory e.g. *build*: `mkdir build`
 3. Enter the build directory: `cd build`